apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 To solve the first problem, you can have only the coordinator notified of changes to the transaction nodes, and then notify the sites once coordinator reaches a decision.
-Note that this approach is scalable, but it's is slower too, as it requires all communication to go through the coordinator.
+Note that this approach is scalable, but it is slower too, as it requires all communication to go through the coordinator.

 To address the second problem, you can have the coordinator